Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 |1.6

 Looking to bet on one or more of Nikola Jokic's player prop bets?
-Sign up at DraftKings with our link to get a first deposit bonus today!
+Sign up at BetMGM with our link to get a first deposit bonus today!

 Nuggets vs Heat Additional Info